 Hosting a teacher from Germany could open up further opportunities for activities or a possible link between the two schools.

 "The visit has made the partnership real and personal to both pupils and staff."
-UK coordinating teacher, Bishop Hatfield Girls’ School
+Bishop Hatfield Girls’ School

 Top tips from UK hosting teachers

 - Plan your visitor's timetable in advance, so that as many classes or year groups can benefit.

 - Speak to the teacher before they come to ensure that you have broken the ice beforehand.

 - Get them involved in all aspects of the school, not just the German department.

 - Ask the German teacher to prepare a presentation of their school/local area or bring photos.

 - Ask the German teacher to bring letters from their pupils introducing themselves as well as authentic materials.

 "Our school felt that we had brought a piece of the world into the classroom by hosting the German teacher for 3 weeks.
 It encouraged our students to see things from a different perspective, preparing them to become good citizens."
 (UK coordinating teacher, Francis Askew Primary School)